-As a result, enterprises end up with a disconnected collection of cloud-specific network services and a rat’s nest of dynamic services, IP addresses, scaling mechanisms and routing updates.
-This grinds digital transformation efforts to a halt or this slows down digital transformation efforts.
+As a result, enterprises end up with a disconnected collection of cloud-specific network services and a rat’s nest of dynamic services, IP addresses, scaling mechanisms, and routing updates.
+This grinds digital transformation efforts to a halt.
 Network teams, to keep up in this age of digital transformation, need to embrace automation or be left behind.

 Network Automation via Infrastructure as Code